rednafi/konfik/README.md

 data = [ ["gamma", "delta"], [1, 2] ]
 ```

-To parse this in Python
+To parse this in Python:

 ```python
 from pathlib import Path